phillip8232/Earths-Core/README.md

 ## Future implementation

 - Gunplay(**unimplemented**)
-- Wave System / rounds (**In process of completion**)
 - Enemies (**unimplemented**)
 - Powerup (**unimplemented**)

 ## Completed

 - Death / restart (**Implemented**)
+- Winning if you survive the waves(**Implemented**)
 - Projectile & player Collision (**Implemented**)
+- Wave System / rounds (**Implemented**)

 ## Known Issues

-- Lags when too many object are on screen.
+- Lags when too many Game_object are on screen.
-- Sometimes you can collide with projectiles without game resetting.
+- Sometimes you can collide with projectiles without game resetting.(although I did give player a smaller hitbox so might not happen as often but can be replicated)
 - It's Possible to abuse the out of bounds system.

 ## Gameplay snapshots / Assets / game audio